 This link will take you to your Contacts where you can create individual contacts or groups.

 Creating a new group:

 Note: Another way to create a group is to go to My Contacts, check the names of the people to be in the group first, and then create the group.
 Those you’ve checked will be in the new group.

 This toolbar lets you see which of your contacts are online on Norse Chat and allows you to chat with them.
 Norse Mail integrates instant messaging into the mail browser window, so you can see when your contacts are online and connect with them in real-time.
 Your IM conversations can be saved and searched within Gmail, just like your email conversations.
-Norse Chat does allow you to make voice and video calls to friends and family (see Google Voice and Video Chat).
+Norse Chat does allow you to make voice and video calls to friends and family.
 For more information, see Norse Chat Training.

 When you log into Norse Mail you are automatically logged into Chat as well.
 If you don’t use this feature you can either change your status to invisible or sign out of chat.